 Build Links: Build links to your web page.
 But as good and rewarding as this could be, it is something you need to be very careful about.
-You should not be tempted to buy links, engage in link exchanges, aggressively pursue link building such as updating your website content only for the purpose of adding links.
+You should not be tempted to buy links, engage in link exchanges, or aggressively pursue link building such as updating your website content only for the purpose of adding links.
 Links must flow naturally and be deserving and not manipulative.

-Optimize Your Preliminary Pages: Take your time to optimize your key preliminary pages lie your title page, product page, contact us page and other core pages.
+Optimize Your Preliminary Pages: Take your time to optimize your key preliminary pages lie your title page, product page, contact us page, and other core pages.

 Make your business future proof

 Whether you’re starting a new business, or taking your existing business online, building a slick business website is one of the most effective ways to take your company forward.
-Setting up a business website is easy, cost-effective, and considerably more future proof than a brick-and-mortar business.
+Setting up a business website is easy, cost-effective, and considerably more future-proof than a brick-and-mortar business.

-This pandemic too shall pass, but till then, it’s crucial to future proof your business with a dedicated website.
+This pandemic too shall pass, but till then, it’s crucial to future-proof your business with a dedicated website.